 - 1) Pursuant to Articles 41(1)(a), 41(3) and 10(a)(ii) as well as Annex VI, section 2 of the REACH Regulation, the Registrant shall submit for the registered substance: - a.
-The composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1)(a). below: - b.
-The spectral data (Annex VI, 2.3.5.): infra-red (IR) and nuclear magnetic resonance (NMR), such as a 1H-NMR.
+The composition (Annex VI, 2.3.).
+Information on the identification and quantification of the main constituent and impurities and the degree of purity, as specified under section III 1.a. below; and - b.
+The spectral data (Annex VI, 2.3.5.): infra-red and nuclear magnetic resonance, such as a 1H-NMR.
 As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided; and - c.
 The description of the analytical methods (Annex VI, 2.3.7.): description of the analytical methods, or the appropriate bibliographical references, to identify the registered substance, including its composition.
-The information shall be sufficient for each method to be reproduced and shall therefore include details of the experimental protocol followed, the calculation used and the result obtained. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit information on: - a.
-The identity of the substance intended to be tested in the proposed twogeneration reproductive toxicity study.
-The information to be provided shall include the chemical name or any other equivalent identifier of the substance to be tested and its specific composition as described under point 1)(a) for the registered substance.
-(See also Section III.2 below.) - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit: - a.
-If the substance specified in point 2) above is not the registered substance, a justification detailing and documenting why it would fulfil the information requirement of Annex X, section 8.7.3. for the registered substance, as further described under section III.3) below.
+The information shall be sufficient for each method to be reproduced and shall therefore include details of the experimental protocol followed, the calculation used and the results obtained. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation, the Registrant shall submit information on: - a.
+The identity of the substance intended to be tested in the proposed twogeneration reproductive toxicity study as specified under section III.2) below. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi and ix), 12(1)(e), 13 and Annexes X and XI of the REACH Regulation the Registrant shall submit: - a.
+If the substance specified in point 2 above is not the registered substance, a justification detailing and documenting why it would fulfil the information requirement of Annex X, section 8.7.3. for the registered substance, as further described under section III.3) below.

-Pursuant to Article 41(4) of the REACH Regulation the Registrant shall submit the information in the form of an updated IUCLID dossier to ECHA by 02 December 2011 - 4 months from the date of the decision.
+Pursuant to Article 41(4) of the REACH Regulation, the Registrant shall submit the information in the form of an updated IUCLID dossier to ECHA by 2 December 2011 - 4 months from the date of the decision.